brookcs3/pleco-xa/README.md

 npm test
 ```

-This command executes all tests configured in `jest.config.js`.
+This command executes all tests configured in `jest.config.cjs`.
 ## Astro Integration

 Pleco Xa ships with prebuilt Astro components for easy integration into Astro projects.